snurr-group/mofdb/README.md

 There is a fairly comprehensive test suite in `spec/suites/*` run it with `bundle exec rspec spec/suites/*`.
 It tests all api params except bulk/cif and exercises a bit of the ui.

+# Archive

+Mofdb archives past versions of itself [in a separate repo](https://github.com/snurr-group/mofdb-x-archive).
+A cron job kicks off an update of that repo weekly.
+The code for this is in `./archival/main.py`.
+It utilizes the mofdb-client mentioned above.

 # Rake tasks

 ## Pregen all